-Rodriguez's works have been performed by conductors such as Sir Neville Marriner, Antal Dorati, Eduardo Mata, James DePriest, Sir Raymond Leppard, Keith Lockhart and Leonard Slatkin and by such organizations as the New York City Opera, Brooklyn Academy of Music, American Repertory Theatre, Dallas Opera, Houston Grand Opera, Vienna Schauspielhaus, Theater Nordhausen, Israel Philharmonic, Mexico City Philharmonic, Jalisco Filharmónica, Cleveland Orchestra and the Seattle, Houston, Dallas, Pittsburgh, Indianapolis, Baltimore, St. Louis, National, Boston and Chicago Symphonies.
-His music is published exclusively by G. Schirmer, and twenty CDs of his music have been recorded on the Newport, Crystal, Orion, Gasparo, Pro Arte, ACA, Urtext, CRI (Grammy nomination), First Edition, Schott, Naxos and Albany labels.
+Rodriguez's works have been performed by conductors such as Sir Neville Marriner, Antal Dorati, Eduardo Mata, James DePriest, Sir Raymond Leppard, Keith Lockhart, and Leonard Slatkin, and by such organizations as the New York City Opera, Brooklyn Academy of Music, American Repertory Theatre, Dallas Opera, Houston Grand Opera, Vienna Schauspielhaus, Theater Nordhausen, Israel Philharmonic, Mexico City Philharmonic, Jalisco Filharmónica, Cleveland Orchestra, and the Seattle, Houston, Dallas, Pittsburgh, Indianapolis, Baltimore, St. Louis, National, Boston, and Chicago Symphonies.
+Twenty CDs of his music have been recorded on the Newport, Crystal, Orion, Gasparo, Pro Arte, ACA, Urtext, CRI (Grammy nomination), First Edition, Schott, Naxos, and Albany labels.

 Rodríguez's music embraces all genres and often combines Medieval, Renaissance, and Baroque techniques with ethnic and contemporary materials.
 He has had particular success with his eight operas.
 His most recent, the one-act comedy La Curandera, a Mexican version of Mozart’s Bastien and Bastienne, has been produced in Colorado, California, and Texas.
 The New York Times hailed Frida, based on the life of Mexican artist Frida Kahlo, as "The Best Opera/Musical Theater of 1991,” after its premiere at the American Music Theatre Festival.
-In March, 2019, Frida will have its 17th production at Florida Grand Opera.
+In August 2022, Frida had its 25th production at El Paso Opera.
 Rodríguez's children's opera Monkey See, Monkey Do is one of the most frequently performed contemporary operas in the United States, with over 2000 performances to date.
 The Old Majestic, a comedy based on Vaudeville, was featured on the New York City Opera’s VOX Showcase in 2003.

-Recent premieres include: Menasherie (2018) for SSA chorus, Above All, Women: Four Images of Gustav Klimt (2017) for string quartet, Fanfarria Son-Risa for orchestra (2015), Xochiquetzal (2014) for violin and percussion ensemble (version for violin and piano premiered in 2016), De Rerum Natura (2013) for orchestra, Caprichos (2013) for piano solo, the orchestral version of The Dot and the Line (2012) – commissioned jointly by the Dallas Symphony and Carnegie Hall, based on Norton Juster's classic children's book (Jamie Bernstein, narrator, Dallas Symphony – 2012; John Lithgow, narrator, Orchestra of St. Luke’s at Carnegie Hall - 2017); Omaggio al Divino (2011) for two guitars, Six Songs of E.E.
-Cummings (2011) for soprano and piano solo; Música, por un tiempo (2009) for clarinet, violin, cello and piano; and Sor(tri)lège (2008) for violin, cello and piano.
+Recent premieres include: Harlequin’s Rainbow (on poems of Giraud, 2021) for mezzo-soprano and string quartet; Romance with a Double Bass (2018, after Chekhov) for narrator, double bass, and piano; Menasherie (2018) for SSA chorus; Above All, Women: Four Images of Gustav Klimt (2017) for string quartet; Fanfarria Son-Risa for orchestra (2015); Xochiquetzal (2014) for violin and percussion ensemble (version for violin and piano premiered in 2016); De Rerum Natura (2013) for orchestra; Caprichos (2013) for piano solo; and the orchestral version of The Dot and the Line (2012) – commissioned jointly by the Dallas Symphony and Carnegie Hall, based on Norton Juster's classic children's book (Jamie Bernstein, narrator, Dallas Symphony – 2012; John Lithgow, narrator, Orchestra of St. Luke’s at Carnegie Hall - 2017).

 His music is published by G. Schirmer and Alhambra RXR.